This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #LiptonNewLook #CollectiveBias

 5. Stay active throughout the day

 I’m pretty consistent with working out, but I try to add in habits that go beyond specific “gym time” routines.
 I have a treadmill desk which helps me hit my goal of 10,000 steps a day since I can answer emails or edit photos while walking!
-I know multitasking isn’t always the best option, but walking doesn’t take much though so it’s easy to dive into my inbox while getting steps.
+I know multitasking isn’t always the best option, but walking doesn’t take much thought so it’s easy to dive into my inbox while getting steps.
 If I have a little more time, I’ll walk to the grocery store rather than hop into the car.
-I’m lucky enough to have a grocery store in walking distance, so it’s an easy way to get fresh air on a day when I wouldn’t otherwise leave the house!
+I’m lucky enough to have a grocery store within walking distance, so it’s an easy way to get fresh air on a day when I wouldn’t otherwise leave the house!
+(Here are the most comfortable shoes for walking all day!)
 Making it part of my day makes it feel less like exercise, but it gets me moving!